Vulon/pet_image_detection/Readme.md

-You might need to call <i>sudo usermod -aG docker $USER | newgrp docker</i> to build the docker image
+You might need to call <i>sudo usermod -aG docker $USER | newgrp docker</i> to build the docker image Also, you might need to provision VM with more resources, sometimes docker runs out of memory.

 <h2>Tech stack</h2>